-James P. Holdgrafer1,*, David S. Mason1, Tyler S. Coleman2, & Marcus A. Lashley1
+James P. Holdgrafer1,*, David S. Mason1, Tyler Steven Coleman2, & Marcus A. Lashley1

-1Wildlife Ecology and Conservation, University of Florida, PO Box 110430, 1745 McCarty Drive, Gainesville, FL, 32611-0410, USA
+1Department of Wildlife Ecology and Conservation, University of Florida, PO Box 110430, 1745 McCarty Drive, Gainesville, FL, 32611-0410, USA

-2Florida Cooperative Fish and Wildlife Research Unit, University of Florida, PO Box 110485, STREET ADDRESS, Gainesville, FL, 32611-0410, USA
+2Florida Cooperative Fish and Wildlife Research Unit, Department of Wildlife Ecology and Conservation, University of Florida, PO Box 110485, 2295 Mowry Road, Gainesville, FL, 32611-0410, USA

-*Author for correspondence (E-mail: jholdgrafer@ufl.edu; Tel.: (239-220-7414).
+*Author for correspondence (E-mail: jholdgrafer@ufl.edu; Tel.: (239-220-7414)).

 ABSTRACT:

-With global change, much of the seed dispersal research focuses on the loss of seed vectors rather than the behavior of existing vectors.
+When acknowledging global change, seed dispersal research mainly focuses on the loss of seed vectors rather than the behavior of existing vectors.
 Furthermore, many of those studies are conducted in tropical biomes with large-bodied frugivores that are sensitive to habitat fragmentation.
 In other parts of the world, vertebrate disperser assemblages are robust to fragmentation, but resource tracking may generate consequences for seed dispersal with global change.

-We hypothesized that diffuse plant-animal dispersal mutualisms are promoted by resource tracking when resources attract seed rain by different vectors.
-We expected increasing resource richness to attract more species of vertebrate vectors and subsequently a greater magnitude and richness of seed rain.
+We hypothesized that diffuse plant-animal dispersal mutualisms are promoted by resource tracking when diverse resources attract different levels of seed rain by different vectors.
+We expected increasing resource richness to attract more species of vertebrate vectors and subsequently higher counts and greater species richness of seed rain.

 We experimentally tested this mechanism in two replicated field experiments using a model system with bird feeders positioned above seed traps.
 In the first experiment, we demonstrated that resources skew seed rain.
-In the second experiment, we explored how the richness of food resources (0, 4, 8, or 12 different resources) affected the richness of seed rain at feeders.
-Collectively, we observed a positive relationship between food resources and seed rain, in terms of magnitude and richness, mediated by resource tracking of avian vectors.
+In the second experiment, we explored how the species richness of food resources (0, 4, 8, or 12 different species) affected the species richness of seed rain and avian vectors present at feeders.
+Collectively, we observed a positive relationship between available food resources and seed rain, in terms of abundance and richness, mediated by resource tracking of avian vectors.

-Our findings underscore a key mechanism that may promote diversity whereby accumulating richness in the plant community attracts greater number of arriving species in the seed rain.
+Our findings underscore a key mechanism that may promote diversity whereby accumulating species richness in the plant community attracts greater numbers of species in the seed rain.
 Importantly, the resource tracking mechanism driving this potential positive feedback loop may also result in negative ecosystem effects if global change alters or homogenizes resource availability.
-Moving forward, future research in ecosystems where vectors are robust to habitat fragmentation should explore the bottom-up effects of global changes on food resources.
+Moving forward, future research in ecosystems where vectors are susceptible to habitat fragmentation should explore the bottom-up effects of global changes on food resources.

-Key words: dispersal, diffuse mutualism, resources, seed vector, richness
+Key words: dispersal, diffuse mutualism, seed vector, species richness

 INTRODUCTION

 Global biodiversity is declining, in part, due to shifts in the availability, distribution, and quality of resources that support ecological interactions (Chapin III et al., 2011; Dirzo et al., 2014; Grime, 1998; G. Miller & Spoolman, 2012; Ricklefs, 2005; Srivastava et al., 2012; Worm et al., 2006).
-In tropical systems, the persistent progression of human activities diminishes the availability and quality of space via habitat loss and fragmentation, creating an asymmetric skew in the loss of biodiversity with the extinction of animals at higher trophic levels and smaller populations sizes occurring first (Cramer et al., 2007; Davies et al., 2000; Duffy, 2003; Pérez-Méndez et al., 2016).
+In tropical systems, the persistent progression of human activities continues to diminish the availability and quality of space through habitat loss and fragmentation, creating an asymmetric skew in the loss of biodiversity with the extinction of animals at higher trophic levels and the occurrence of smaller population sizes first (Cramer et al., 2007; Davies et al., 2000; Duffy, 2003; Pérez-Méndez et al., 2016).
 Such losses raise concerns regarding the top-down effects of decreasing biodiversity on the assembly and stability of ecosystems (Donoso et al., 2020; Powers & Jetz, 2019; Spooner et al., 2018; S. Wang & Loreau, 2016).
 However, the consequences of global change for seed dispersal mutualisms may differ across ecosystems (Damschen et al., 2019; McConkey & O’Farrill, 2016).